From: John Floyd

 Wanted to thank you for your website - it gave me a kick into getting my "Terminal thoughts" together on my website (I was diagnosed with a terminal cancer last Dec.)
 There are links to your pages on my website.

-[From AC] Sadly, Jos Kingston has now died; her website was maintained for a time but appears to be no longer available.
+[Note added 2007] Sadly, Jos Kingston has now died; her website was maintained for a time but appears to be no longer available.
 The Guardian published an obituary in 2007l

 From: Anita Kelley